Xe/site/blog/spellblade-chapter-1-2021-10-11.markdown

 <p><i>This book is dedicated to all of those that need a ray of hope in these
 trying times.</i></p>

-Copyright 2021 Christine Dodrill.
+Copyright 2021-2022 Xe Iaso.
 All rights reserved.

 This book is a Within Studios publication.
 Find out more at https://withinstudios.itch.io